johnwright/diffa/release-notes/next.md

 ## General Maintenance

 * [240] - Never default the username to guest and control default domain from one entry point.
-* [xxx] - Check that both endpoints of a pair support scanning before initiating a scan.
+* [245] - Check that both endpoints of a pair support scanning before initiating a scan.

 ## Library Upgrades